yw-fang/learning_multiple_languages/README.md

 in materials science.
 This hadn't been long since I left Nagoya for Shanghai in November, 2016.

 I decided to learn Japanese again to better enjoy the research and life here.
-For my self, Japanese sounds very cute (かわい)
+For myself, Japanese sounds very cute (かわい) and interesting.
+I like it very much.
 I also read a lot of books about Japanese culture and detective stories in the past ten years although they were all translated or written in English or Chinese.

-Although this repo. will cover several different languages, I will focus on Japanese in 2018.
+Although this repository will cover several different languages, I will focus on Japanese in 2018.
 To make it appealing to my self, I will also cross-discuss my mother languae--Chinese, my second language--English, and Deutsch.